jonathan-chin/mec-cs/2023-spring/cs-281/agendas/16-final-project-details.md

 - 1 python file named `restricted_denied.py` that prompt the user for a username and password, then make a `SELECT` call to the database that is *not* allowed for that user. the credentials for this restricted user should be defined in your `sql file`

-- 1 `png` file that is an ERD automatically generated from pgadmin
+- 1 png file named `erd.png` that is an ERD automatically generated from pgadmin

+- 1 txt file named `explanation.txt` of at least 250 words that has an explanation and rationalization for all the tables, columns, constraints, and views that you made.
+It should address why you designed the database according to your guiding questions:
+  - Why does this database exist?
+  - How are people going to use it?

 in total:
 - 1 `sql` file